What happens when body tissue samples are taken

 - Fill in this form:

-Request for return of body parts or body samples [PDF, 507 KB]
+Request for Return of Samples [PDF, 93 KB]

 What happens when samples are returned

-When the samples are ready for return, the Ministry of Justice or an agency it contracts will contact you and organise the return.
+When the samples are ready for return, a special courier will contact you and organise the return.

 You'll get a small box.
 Inside, the sample will be triple-sealed - perhaps in a test tube or in a wax slide.